xwmx/nb/README.md

 ```
 Usage:
-  notes sync
+  $_ME sync [-a|--all]

+Options:
+  -a --all  Sync all notebooks.

 Description:
-  Sync local notes with the remote repository.
+  Sync the current local notebook with the remote repository.
 ```

 #### `version`